 Additional file 3: Table S1: List of top 20 motifs discovered in three classes of epitopes.
-Table S2.
 The performance of SVM models developed for predicting antibody specific BCEs on BalanceVar dataset.
 Table S3.
 The performance of dipeptide-based model on BalanceVar dataset, evaluated using five-fold cross validation technique.
 Table S4.
 The performance of SVM models developed for predicting antibody specific BCEs on BalanceFix dataset.
 Table S5.
 The performance of dipeptide-based model evaluated using five-fold cross validation, performance was evaluated on BalanceFix dataset.
 Table S6.
 The performance of SVM-based models developed using various features for predicting antibody specific B-cell epitopes on RealFix dataset.
 Table S7.
 The performance of SVM based models developed using various features for predicting antibody specific B-cell epitopes on RealVar dataset.
 Table S8.
 Performance of WEKA classifiers developed using various input features for different classes of epitopes on BalanceFix dataset.
 Table S9.
 The performance of WEKA classifiers developed using various input features for different classes of epitopes on BalanceVar dataset.
 (DOCX 70 KB)

 Authors’ original submitted files for images

 Cite this article